Our Upcoming Events

 OPED offers paratransit services to adults with mobility disabilities and to elderly residents of Oakland and Piedmont who cannot access public transportation.
 Taxis and wheelchair-lift vans provide transit to medical appointments, shopping and other activities.
 Oakland Paratransit for the Elderly and Disabled (OPED)

 Senior Companions make a difference simply by being friends to other older adults and by helping with grocery shopping and other daily tasks.
 Foster Grandparents help at-risk children and youth by giving them much needed attention, advice on life issues, and help with their school work.
 Volunteers who are income-eligible receive small stipends and community recognition for their dedication and service.
-Senior Companions & Foster Grandparents
+Taxi Up & Go provide Free Taxi Scrip to seniors who need transportation/assistance with attending medical appointments and grocery shopping:

 - Senior Centers